 All metal framing members of the products exposed to interior and exterior air shall incorporate a thermal break meeting the criteria in a) and b) above.

 R303.1.4 Insulation product rating.
 The thermal resistance (R-value) of insulation shall be determined in accordance with the U.S. Federal Trade Commission R-value rule (C.F.R.
 Title 16, Part 460) in units of h × ft2 × °F/Btu at a mean temperature of 75°F (24°C).

+C303.1.4.1 Insulated siding.
+The thermal resistance (R-value) of insulated siding shall be determined in accordance with ASTM C1363.
+Installation for testing shall be in accordance with the manufacturer’s installation instructions.

 R303.2 Installation.
 All materials, systems and equipment shall be installed in accordance with the manufacturer's installation instructions and the International Building Code or International Residential Code, as applicable.